 In 2021, Gonzaga (navy blue) and UCLA (UCLA blue) faced off in the Final Four, and in 2019, Virginia and Auburn met in the national semifinals.

 Blue schools have combined for 24 national championships, the most of any color.

 7. You've picked a No. 15 seed over a No. 2 seed without considering free throws

 A common trait, if not the common trait among No. 15 seeds that have upset No. 2 seeds, is free throw shooting.
 And we're not talking about quality of free throw shooting, but rather quantity.
 Those upsets have historically come down to the No. 15 seed attempting and, more importantly, making more free throws than the No. 2 seed.

-The last time we saw a 15-seed upset a 2-seed, when Middle Tennessee State beat Michigan State in 2016, the Blue Raiders went 13-of-21 from the charity stripe, while the Spartans made 10-of-15 shots from there.
+The most recent time before that when we saw a No. 15 seed upset a No. 2 seed was when Middle Tennessee State beat Michigan State in 2016.
+The Blue Raiders went 13 of 21 from the charity stripe, while the Spartans made 10 of 15 shots from there.

 NCAA.com author Mitchell Northam contributed to this story.